-Any car accident can cause severe injuries, but a T-bone crash is especially dangerous.
-Usually occurring at intersections, a T-bone car accident happens when the front of one vehicle slams into the side of another.
-Anyone sitting inside either vehicle can be seriously hurt and left with substantial medical bills.
+Any car accident can cause severe injuries, but a t-bone crash is especially dangerous.
+Usually occurring at intersections, a t-bone car accident happens when the front of one vehicle slams into the side of another.

 Common Causes of T-bone Accidents